kin-labs/rewards-engine/improvement-proposals/kik_kre_2_0.md

 `Let w_i = min(KRE_prior_payouts_i, amount of Kin in KRE wallet)`
 `Payout_hold_i = min(w_i / sum(w_j for all apps j in A) * KRE_hold, w_i * 50% / 365)`

 Note that we have capped developers to receive a holding reward no greater than 50% of the size of their KRE wallet holdings divided by 365 days in a year.
+Also note that a developer's `KRE wallet` will include both their KRE payout wallet and an optional verified cold-storage wallet they have provided.

 The continuous option is less predictive than the fixed-term option because, unlike the fixed-term option, no Kin is explicitly locked up, so a developer can still sell at any point.
 The benefit of the fixed-term option to the ecosystem is the increased predictability of potential sell-pressure, the tradeoff is the higher friction point for developers who need to explicitly opt-in to the holding option by sending to an observable address.
 Note: In the current proposed implementation a developer could still opt out of a fixed-term hold since it is not locked in a smart contract, but they would lose the reward.
 There is implicit lock-in through this incentive.